How can YOU position your product or service in the market for consistent growth - in both customers and revenue - month-after-month?

 In essence; they had become desensitized to the scent!
 Even the strongest odors fade with constant exposure.

-This led Febreze to change the product, positioning, and marketing.
+This investigation led Febreze to change their entire product and marketing strategy.

 The original Febreze, conceived as a revolutionary way to destroy odors, became an air freshener used once things are already clean.
 Within two months, sales doubled.
 A year later, the product brought in $230 million.